EliLauwers/assignment1/assignment1_report.md

 6. In the report, resulting tables are printed for a maximum of 25 rows.

-Then the SQL code is read in an RMD chunk.
-That way, the code can be displayed with some highlighting in a code chunk.
-The actual SQL-query is written in an R chunk.
-That way, the query can be ran and immediately be saved to a dataframe and to a csv file.
-The csv files can then be used as output.

 # 1 Consider the relational schema of the `rollsbin` database

 ## 1.1 Is it possible to assign multiple (different) locations to the same branch?
 Why (not)?

-This question is a bit dependent on what exactly is a branch and how it is related to an enterprise(name).
+**Reasoning**: This question is a bit dependent on what exactly is a branch and how it is related to an enterprise(name).
 I see two options, and I will give an explanation for both.

 1. If two different numbers of `branch.enterprisenumber` are considered two different branches, than the answer is ‘no, multiple locations